Chinyere Stella Okunna: Academia

-Chinyere Stella Okunna started her career as a lecturer in Institute of Management and Technology, Enugu (1981–1994) before she joined the Department of Mass Communication, Nnamdi Azikiwe University in 1994.
-She became the first female professor of Mass communication in Nigeria in 2001 and remained the only Nigerian female mass communicator to attain such heights for twelve (12) years before the second lecturer, from the same department also became a professor.
+Prof Chinyere Stella Okunna has had a distinguished career in Journalism/Communication Education, particularly in Nnamdi Azikiwe University (UNIZIK).
+She started her career as a lecturer in Institute of Management and Technology, Enugu before she joined the Department of Mass Communication, Nnamdi Azikiwe University in 1994.
+She became the first female professor of Mass Communication in Nigeria and Sub-Saharan Africa in 2001 and remained the only Nigerian female mass communicator to attain such heights for twelve (12) years before another female lecturer became a professor.
 She was the first female Dean, Faculty of Social Sciences in Nnamdi Azikiwe University (2016–2019).
-Before then she had been the Faculty Sub-Dean 1996-1998 and Head, Department of Mass Communication 1998–2006.
-She was able during this period to commence postgraduate programme (PGD, MSc and PhD) and a professional Diploma in Journalism in that department.
-Chinyere Stella Okunna has received international recognition as her scholarly works appear in Media Culture and Society, Media Development, Journal of Commonwealth Association for Education in Journalism and Communication, Journal of Development Communication, and Africa Media Review.
+Before then, she had been the Sub-Dean of the then Faculty of Arts and Social Sciences.
+She was also two-term Head of Department of Mass Communication: First, from 1998–2006 during which time she was able to commence all the post-graduate programmes (PGD, MSc and PhD) of the department and a Pre-Degree Diploma in Journalism; second from 2014–2017 during which time she commenced a Professional Diploma in Journalism in the department.